akeneo/pim-community-dev/Bundle/SecurityBundle/readme.md

  **Capabilities**:

-Additional resources that are not related to specific entity, e.g. Configuration, Search etc.
+Additional resources that are not related to an entity, e.g. Configuration, Search etc.

 There are 2 ways to declare capability permissions: